Dyang0/HackTheBox-Training-Overview/README.md

 *Machine names may seem arbitray (these were predefined on the website)

-DISCLAIMER
+*DISCLAIMER*

 - This is for learning purposes.
 All credit goes to HackTheBox.
 Furthermore, I will keep the solutions private for now and find ways to express my knowledge - as sharing solutions goes against the [terms of service](https://www.hackthebox.com/tos).

 ## Project Tiers

-[Tier 0]
+[ Tier 0 ]

-[Tier 1]
+[ Tier 1 ]

-[Tier 2]
+[ Tier 2 ]

-- Takeaways from each tier will be detailed soon.
-Due to the terms of service, I can't share solutions directly.
+*Takeaways from each tier will be detailed soon.
+Due to the terms of service explained earlier, I can't share solutions directly.

 ## Objectives:
 - Learn the basics of hacking tactics and techniques by using tools, scripts, and overall methodologies to find hidden flags